DataDog/documentation/content/en/developers/marketplace/_index.md

 If you're developing an offering that does not use the Datadog Agent, such as a Datadog App, SaaS license, professional service, or an API-based integration, you will need to create a [tile-only listing](#tile-only-listing).

-#### [Datadog Agent-based integration][14]
+#### Datadog Agent-based integration

+For general information, read [Introduction to Agent-based Integrations][14].

-##### [OpenMetrics check][15]
+##### OpenMetrics check

-* A OpenMetrics check is suitable for gathering telemetry data from existing applications that expose metrics using the Open Metrics standard.
+* An [OpenMetrics check][15] is suitable for gathering telemetry data from existing applications that expose metrics using the Open Metrics standard.

-##### [Python check][16]
+##### Python check

-* A Python check is suitable for monitoring services or products that do not expose metrics in a standard format.
+* A [Python check][16] is suitable for monitoring services or products that do not expose metrics in a standard format.
 The Python check is used to collect telemetry data from various APIs or command line tools.

-##### [DogStatsD][17]
+##### DogStatsD

-* DogStatsD is suitable for applications that already emit telemetry using the StatsD protocol.
+* [DogStatsD][17] is suitable for applications that already emit telemetry using the StatsD protocol.
 Datadog adds additional Datadog-specific extensions to the StatsD protocol including:
     * Histogram Metric Type
     * Service Checks
     * Events
     * Tagging

-#### [Datadog REST API integration][18]
+#### Datadog REST API integration

-An API integration fits well for enriching and submitting data from your backend, or pulling data directly out of Datadog.
+An [API integration][18] fits well for enriching and submitting data from your backend, or pulling data directly out of Datadog.
 API integrations also work well for building a connector between Datadog and another SaaS platform.

 Since API integrations do not use the Datadog Agent to collect data, you will need to create a [tile only listing](#tile-only-listing) once your development work is complete.

 **Note**: A Datadog API key is required to submit data to a Datadog API endpoint, while an application key is required for querying data from Datadog, or for creating resources within the Datadog site.

-#### [Datadog App][12]
+#### Datadog App

-Datadog Apps are custom dashboard widgets that are developed in the [Datadog Developer Platform][19].
+[Datadog Apps][12] are custom dashboard widgets that are developed in the [Datadog Developer Platform][19].
 Once your Datadog App is ready to publish, you will need to create a [tile only listing](#tile-only-listing) on either the Marketplace or Integrations page.

 #### Tile only listing